FreeBSDTaiwan/portscamp/README.md

 #### Location

-Best is to find a venue with good internet connectivity and a local network where we can put a test server.
+Best is to find a venue with good Internet connectivity and a local network where we can put a test server.
 You need chairs and table, because people typically bring their own laptops.

 #### Organizers

-It's optimal if some FreeBSD commiters can be involved in the Camp, so they can explain the process of submission, detail the reviewing, show how they test, up to the point they commit your submission into the ports tree.
+It's optimal if some FreeBSD committers can be involved in the Camp, so they can explain the process of submission, detail the reviewing, show how they test, up to the point they commit your submission into the ports tree.

 #### Local poudriere

-For practice purpose it will be convenient to prepare a computer in advance, installed with a functional and recent FreeBSD, with [poudriere][poudriere] already installed and configured, and images already downloaded.
+For practice purpose it will be convenient to prepare a computer in advance, installed with a functional and recent FreeBSD, with [Poudriere][poudriere] already installed and configured, and images already downloaded.

-Optimally the participants should be able to ssh to the Test Server (running poudriere) and either test their builds locally if they are very simple, or launch the tests in poudriere.
+Optimally the participants should be able to ssh to the Test Server (running Poudriere) and either test their builds locally if they are very simple, or launch the tests in Poudriere.

 The point is that the participants don't need to install anything, they will have access to a FreeBSD environment using ssh on the local network.

 #### Local communication channel

-This can be an irc channel created on the spot, or whatever other group instant messenging the organizers feel comfortable with.
-The point is to have a place where people can share urls easily.
+This can be an IRC channel created on the spot, or whatever other group instant messaging the organizers feel comfortable with.
+The point is to have a place where people can share URLs easily.

 #### User accounts